Acoustic Sounds UHQR

 Dropping the needle on this immaculately pressed (at 45rpm) double album immediately communicates that this is not going to be your usual survey of the Chopin Preludes.
 The immediacy and enveloping warmth of the Shigeru Concert Grand immediately imposes its personality on the music.
 There is an almost improvisatory manner to the playing, a feeling of the music emerging almost accidentally.
 (We are a long way away from Pollini’s laserlike focus and sense of determination).
 With this approach comes a feeling (if not always a fact) of continuous rubato, of time and tempo being constantly malleable.
 However, there also remains a clear though-line to the interpretation, aided enormously by the piano’s warm singing tone, which sounds more like a mother’s spontaneous loving lullaby than the product of a piano’s complex mechanism.
 Unlike some pianists who take this kind of “loose” approach without being able to maintain a grip on the through-line and thus lose the music’s inner coherence and momentum, Pletnev holds the strands together - even if he does occasionally teeter on the brink.
 In that he is greatly aided by the warmth and long sustain of the piano’s tone itself and the closeness of the recording in which every detail of touch and pedalling is revealed mercilessly, but not obtrusively.
 There is literally nowhere for Pletnev’s occasional imperfections (if you can even call them that) to hide: everything is revealed.
 His technical command of the instrument remains jaw-dropping even if it isn’t “in your face” as it often can be with the younger generation of piano virtuosos.

-If you want to get an immediate idea of how Pletnev’s Chopin reads, look no further than the famous “Snowdrop” Prelude No. 15 that opens side 2.
+If you want to get an immediate idea of how Pletnev’s Chopin reads, look no further than the famous “Raindrop” Prelude No. 15 that opens side 2.
 The tempo is straightforward, maybe even a little faster than many, but within that basic pulse there are many variations (rubato), which teeter on the edge of being fussy (not a problem for me).
 Once we get into the darker middle section the dark warmth of the Kawai comes into its own, with a wonderful sense of foreboding hanging over the music.
 Once the big chords enter there is no need for Pletnev to hammer them home - that rich piano sound creates the required density all on its own.
 Note here, as elsewhere, the internal balance of Pletnev’s concluding chord is immaculate.
 For another great example of this check out Prelude No. 20, and again marvel at the rich sonorities of the Shigeru Grand - mouth watering - as Pletnev conveys all the pathos implied by Chopin’s simple harmonic progressions.

 One of the things I really like about this performance is how Pletnev keeps the flow going from one Prelude to the next, creating an overarching sense of all these individual facets being part of a larger jewel.
-The parts move inexorably towards the thunderous conclusion of No. 24, whose tolling deep bass notes have such force and resonance (with a multitude of harmonic overtones) that will make your system hum like some cosmic convergence.
+The parts move inexorably towards the thunderous conclusion of No. 24, whose tolling deep bass notes have such force and resonance (with a multitude of harmonic overtones) that they will make your system hum like some cosmic convergence.

 Chopin Preludes Pollini DG Original Source